psteichen/clusil-website/_events/blockchain-series---installment-#3.md

   ##### When

-June 15th - registration starting at 17:15, meeting starts at 17:45
+June 15th 2017 - registration starting at 17:15, meeting starts at 17:45

 ##### Where

-SnT | 29 avenue J.F.
-Kennedy | L-1855 Luxembourg-Kirchberg
+SnT, 29 avenue J.F.
+Kennedy, L-1855 Luxembourg-Kirchberg